-The Classical Languages stream emphasizes proficiency in Greek and Latin languages and knowledge in ancient literature.
 Ancient Art and Archaeology emphasizes the material culture or the ancient Mediterranean Region from the perspective of anthropological archaeology and art history.
-Classical Studies combines the study of Greek and Roman History, religion, and literature.
-Because of the interdisciplinary nature of Classics, however, students in all three streams take some courses in the other areas.
-We see the Classical Languages Honours degree as the one for serious would-be philologists and historians and the Ancient Art and Archaeology Honours degree as the one for students seeking to do graduate work in Classical Archaeology, Near Eastern Studies, or to obtain a certificate in Museum curatorship or the like.
+Classical Civilizations combines the study of Greek and Roman history, archaeology, languages, and literature.
+The Greek and Roman Studies Stream is designed as a flexible major for anyone with an interest in the ancient Mediterranean world.
+Because of the interdisciplinary nature of Classics, students in all three streams take some courses in the other areas.
+We encourage serious would-be philologists and historians to follow the Classical Civilizations stream; the Ancient Art and Archaeology Honours degree is designed for students seeking to do graduate work in Classical Archaeology, Near Eastern Studies, or to obtain a certificate in Museum curatorship or the like.
 Students bound for graduate work in a Classics department are strongly encouraged to exceed the minimum languages requirements.
-Students seeking to teach Latin or Classics at the secondary level would be well positioned to do so (entrance requirements are five credits in Latin).

 BA with Major Program